Cleaning & Organizing

 Walk around the house wearing fluffy socks to avoid dusting

 Dust mites, no more!
 Turns out, fluffy socks are a magnet for dust and hair.
-Walk around with that comfy chenille on your feet for a weekend, and you've just dusted the entire house—no effort required.
-(In the market for a April Fool's joke
+Walk around with that comfy chenille on your feet for a weekend, and you’ve just dusted the entire house—no effort required.
+(In the market for a April Fool’s joke?
+Package any gift in this box for dust socks for dogs.)

 Clean the microwave by nuking a bowl of water